solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This module was designed to bring all the elements of the modernization and cloud adoption journey together via a progressive set of examples and learning paths.
-After completeing all of the samples in this module, a developer will have an understanding of where an application sits in the modernization process and how to take it to the next level via containers and container hosting environments.
+After completing  all of the samples in this module, a developer will have an understanding of where an application sits in the modernization process and how to take it to the next level via containers and container hosting environments.

-Although this guide did not go into detail of how to host applications across mulitple cloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
+Although this guide did not go into detail of how to host applications across multiplecloud providers, this would be the next logical step in the evolution of MySQL applications and databases.
 Several Microsoft partners and vendors (such as Hashicorp), provide tools and services that help facilitate this final step.